aplai168/mvp-pray/README.md

 ###Extra Credit:
 - Look & Feel
-  * [ ] Upgrade your UI wnd style with a CSS library
+  * [ ] Upgrade your UI and style with a CSS library
   * [ ] Add animations to views & elements with [ngAnimate](https://docs.angularjs.org/api/ngAnimate) and [ng-Fx](https://github.com/Hendrixer/ng-Fx)

 - Widgets
   * [ ] Use a custom directive to display your links. ex: `<shortend-link> </shortened-link>`

 - Routing
-  * [ ] Strip out ngRoute and use [ui-router](https://github.com/angular-ui/ui-router) ui-router is the standard.
+  * [ ] Strip out ngRoute and use [ui-router](https://github.com/angular-ui/ui-router) . ui-router is the standard.
 The angular team did not create ui-router but it is better in many ways compared to ngRoute.
 The biggest advantage is the ability to have multiple and nested views.

 - Testing
   * Create e2e test using Protractor